ikhanhdoit/cloud_engineer/README.md

 - Once you have the "Get Fortune" API Gateway + Lambda working, do the "New Fortune" API.

 - Checkpoint: Your API Gateway and S3 Bucket are fronted by CloudFront with SSL.
 You have no EC2 instances deployed.
 All work is done by AWS services and billed as consumed.

+- Issues:
+    - The Lambda Python code took quite awhile to figure out but eventually worked.
+        - The first issue was not configuring the VPC correctly.
+The Lambda Subnets were in the public subnet when it should be in the private subnet.
+        - The next issue was the IAM policies not having the correct permissions.
+        - Another issue was the code itself.
+Being more fluent in Python would've been helpful at this point.

 ## 7. Automation